 Mercy Center welcomes Kim Guadagno as its new Executive Director

-Mercy Center’s next chapter is about to begin.
-Effective today, August 18, 2021, Kim Guadagno will serve as our new Executive Director.
-She succeeds Sister Carol Ann Henry who retired after 39 years of service to Asbury Park.
+Asbury Park, NJ – Mercy Center’s next chapter is about to begin.
+The nonprofit organization, founded by the Sisters of Mercy, has announced that Kim Guadagno will serve as its new Executive Director effective August 18, 2021.
+Guadagno succeeds Sister Carol Ann Henry who retired this summer from her role as Executive Director after 39 years of service to Asbury Park.

-Kim Guadagno has been a Monmouth County resident for over 30 years.
+Guadagno has been a Monmouth County resident for over 30 years.
 In that time, she has raised her family in Monmouth County, been a town commissioner, the first woman Monmouth County Sheriff, the state’s first Lieutenant Governor and New Jersey’s 33rd Secretary of State.
-Most recently she served as the President and CEO of Fulfill and is a current partner at Connell Foley, LLP.
+Most recently Guadagno served as the President and CEO of Fulfill, formerly the FoodBank of Monmouth and Ocean Counties, and is a current partner at Connell Foley, LLP.
 Her background touches every aspect of Mercy Center’s mission, from raising and supporting a family and working with non-profits, to involvement with local schools and supporting women entrepreneurs and the faith-based and business communities.

 Mercy Center, founded by the Sisters of Mercy, provides programs and services that empower, enrich and educate people facing socio-economic challenges to realize their full potential, with a special emphasis on women and children.
 To learn more or to support Mercy Center, visit www.mercycenternj.org.
 Be sure to follow Mercy Center on Facebook @MercyCenterAP and Instagram @MercyCenterNJ.